selectel/terraform-provider-selectel/website/docs/guides/migrating_from_vpc_user_to_iam_serviceuser.html.markdown

     }
     ```

     You can add multiple roles.
-For example, if the _selectel_vpc_user_v2_ has, let's say, _Project Administrator_ and _IAM Administrator_, then the resulting resource should look like this:
+For example, if the _selectel_vpc_user_v2_ is, let's say, _Project Administrator_ and _IAM Administrator_, then the resulting resource should look like this:

     ```hcl
     resource "selectel_iam_serviceuser_v1" "service_user" {